ty-codes/backendbuddy/README.md

 BackendBuddy transforms how businesses interact with data by building a system where non-tech savvy users can query an e-commerce database using simple, everyday language.

 ## Challenge
-Conersing with an E-commerce database
+Conversing with an E-commerce database

 ## Challenge Tag
 AI/ML